architadhande/thesparkfoundation/README.md

-# thesparkfoundation
+# The Spark Foundation
-Data Science and Business Analytics Tasks
+Data Science and Business Analytics Tasks-
 Task 1 : Prediction using supervised machine learning